-Secondary storage is intended for usages where the primary is “low-latency and fast”, such as NVME, and the secondary is “high-latency but very large”, such as a SAN spanning many spinning disks.
+Secondary (or cold) storage is intended for usages where the primary (or hot) is low-latency and fast, such as NVME, and the secondary is high-latency but very large, such as a SAN spanning many spinning disks.

 Only segment files get moved to the secondary storage.
 Older files get moved before younger ones.